-Windows are a key part to any house or building.
-The main functions of windows are letting natural daylight, providing ventilation and connection to outside.
-In addition to these classical functions, the windows have to meet aesthetic, energy efficiency, acoustical and security requirements.
-So choosing the right windows is depending on many factors when you are building a new home or renovate an older home.
-Since opening type can change most of these functions of windows, it is important to select the right opening type when considering windows for your building project.
-So you should consider the type of window opening that best suits you.
+Windows are essential to any residence or building.
+The main functions of windows are to let in natural daylight, all whilst providing ventilation and connection to the outdoors.
+In addition to these main functions, the windows must meet aesthetic, energy efficiency, acoustical and security requirements.
+So, selecting the right windows is depending on many factors whilst you are building a brand-new home or renovating an older home.
+Since the opening type can change most of these functions of windows, it is crucial to pick the proper opening type while considering windows in your building project.
+So, you should consider the type of window opening that fits your requirement the best.

 - Inward opening side-hung window

 - Inward opening bottom-hung (tilt only) window

 - Sliding window

 - Fixed window

 A type of window that is attached to its frame by one or more hinges on either side.
 The casement opening is the most popular opening type comprising of a traditionally opening framed window.
 It is economical and widely used with a basic and uncomplicated design and a straightforward opening style.
 Although casement windows are often referred to as side-hinged windows, the opening casements can be side-hung, bottom-hung or top-hung on hinges attached to the window frame.

 It is a traditional side-hung (turn) window, and the sash of the window can be attached to the either side of the frame by hinges.
 By operating the handle, window sash opens inwards like a door.

 When it is opened fully, the side-hung window allows maximum ventilation into the area, can be cleaned very easily on both sides.

 A side hung window can be designed with visible hinges or concealed hinges.